Sachin-Analyst/AtliQ-Virtual-Internship-Week-1-2026/Task-1-Data-Cleaning/Resources.md

 The status is in long text

 **Approach**
-- Navigated to Add column Ribbon > Clicked conditional column > then written If condition > Value Work From Home equals > WFH, Else If Value Work From Office equals > WFO Else Weekday
+- Navigated to Add column Ribbon > Clicked conditional column > then written If condition > Value Work From Home equals > WFH, -Else If Value Work From Office equals > WFO Else Weekday
 - Likewise written for all the status

 **Result**